Chamber for Workers and Employees

-The Chamber of Labour (German: Kammer für Arbeiter und Angestellte, shortform Arbeiterkammer or AK), is an organisation that represents the interests of 3 million Austrian employees and consumers.
+The Chamber of Labour (German: Kammer für Arbeiter und Angestellte, shortform Arbeiterkammer or AK), is an organisation that represents the interests of 4 million Austrian employees and consumers.
 Membership is compulsory for all employees working in Austria, and it is thus not to be confused with Austrian labour unions, where membership is voluntary and which are organized in an umbrella organisation, the ÖGB.
 Together, the ÖGB and the Arbeiterkammer represent the interests of employees in the Austrian system of Sozialpartnerschaft ("Social Partnership"), which plays a major role in the regulation of wages and prices.

 The Austrian Chamber of Labour is based on the nine Chambers of labour for each federal state in Austria.
 The president of the Chamber of Labour for Vienna is also the president of the Austrian Chamber of Labour.
+Since 27 April 2018, Renate Anderl has been President of the Chamber of Labour.